-Taking part in a Papua Expeditions/cv.Ekonexion tour requires that you be in generally good health and of a reasonable physical fitness, being capable of sustained marching and considerable ascents on often difficult terrain.
-It is essential that persons with any medical problems and related dietary restrictions make them known to us at the time of enquiry prior to booking.
+Taking part in a Papua Expeditions (EKONEXION) tour requires that you be in generally good health and of a reasonable physical fitness, being capable of sustained marching and considerable ascents on difficult terrain where necessary.
+If you have any medical conditions and related dietary restrictions, it is essential that you make these known to us at the time of inquiry prior to booking.
 We can then counsel you on whether the tour that you have selected indeed is appropriate for you.
-Evidently, persons over 70 years of age should only consider participating in any of our tours if exceptionally fit.
+Evidently, if you are over 80 years of age, you should only consider participating in any of our tours if exceptionally fit.

-We reserve the right to remove from the tour any person incapable or unwilling to conduct him/herself in congruence with all prevailing national and local laws, regulations and customs, and the satisfactory operation of the tour in general.
-In this unlikely event we will make no refund, nor be liable to pay any compensation, and any additional travel costs involved in returning home are your own responsibility.
-Please be advised that we absolutely forbid the collection of any specimens on any of our tours.
+We do reserve the right to remove from the tour, any participant incapable or unwilling to behave in congruence with all prevailing national and regional laws, local regulations and customs, the additional provisions of this contract (see also No smoking, No littering and No collecting), and the satisfactory operation of the tour in general.
+In this extremely unlikely and on our tours unprecedented event, we would make no refund, nor be liable to pay any compensation, and any additional travel costs involved in returning home would be the responsibility of the removed participant.

-As part of our contractual duty to exercise utmost care in making arrangements for you, we spare no reasonable effort to ensure that our tours are properly arranged and that the airlines, third party vehicle operators, hotels, restaurants and other organizations we engage are reputable.
-Having said this, our prospective clients need to realize fully that West Papua remains an extremely challenging place to work in, and in order to take part in any of our tours we require that Papua Expeditions/cv.Ekonexion, its owners and employees, its agents and operators and their respective owners and employees, be formally exempted, released and held harmless from any and all liabilities arising as a consequence of any acts or omissions on our/their part, including but not limited to negligence.
+As part of our contractual duty and moral obligation to exercise utmost care in making arrangements for you, we spare no reasonable effort to ensure that our tours are properly arranged and that the airlines, third party vehicle operators, hotels, resorts, guest houses, restaurants and other organizations we engage are reputable.
+Having said this, our prospective clients need to realize fully that West Papua remains an extremely challenging place to work in, and in order to take part in any of our tours we require that Papua Expeditions (EKONEXION), its owners and employees, its agents and operators and their respective owners and employees, be formally exempted, released and held harmless from any and all liabilities arising as a consequence of any acts or omissions on our/their part, including but not limited to negligence.

 It is also important to underline here that operational decisions may be taken by air, sea or land carriers, or their regulatory authorities, resulting in delays, diversions and rescheduling.
-Papua Expeditions/cv.Ekonexion has no control whatsoever over such decisions and is therefore unable to accept responsibility for them.
+Papua Expeditions (EKONEXION) has no control whatsoever over such decisions and is therefore unable to accept responsibility over these decisions.

-Finally, with special reference to our birding tours, Papua Expeditions/cv.Ekonexion possesses unparalleled in-house expertise about West Papua's rich birdlife, amassed over years of practical field experience.
+Finally, with special reference to our birding tours, Papua Expeditions (EKONEXION) possesses unparalleled in-house expertise about West Papua's rich birdlife, amassed over two decades of practical field experience.
 We do know where the specialties are, and in the field strive for all tour members to obtain satisfactory views of those most-wanted birds.
-However, seeing some of the more elusive species ultimately depends as much on your own eyesight and active participation in the tour, inherently unpredictable weather conditions and not uncommonly time-restriction, as on our skills and commitment to deliver, and a certain degree of mere luck invariably is involved in the process.
-Papua Expeditions/cv.Ekonexion therefore evidently can on no account be held responsible for any specifically targeted bird taxon or otherwise, that we may not happen to see during a tour.
+However, seeing some of the more elusive species ultimately depends as much on your own eyesight and active participation in the tour, adherence to our birding guidelines (see also Practicalities document), inherently unpredictable weather conditions, and not uncommonly time-restriction, as on our skills and commitment to deliver, and a certain degree of mere luck invariably is involved in the process.
+Papua Expeditions (EKONEXION) therefore evidently can on no account be held responsible for any specifically targeted bird taxon or otherwise, that we may not happen to see during a tour.

-Should you book a tour with Papua Expeditions/cv.Ekonexion, then the terms and conditions set forth above constitute the entire legally binding agreement and understanding between us.
-This contract is deemed to have been drawn up at our Sorong office, and is governed by and interpreted in accordance with the laws of the Republic of Indonesia, the Papua Special Autonomous Region, the province of West Papua (formerly known as West Irian Jaya) and the regency of Sorong Town.
-In the unlikely event that any arising dispute, controversy or claim cannot be resolved on a friendly footing, the competent courts of justice shall be the Sorong State Court and, in case of higher appeal, the Jayapura Supreme Court exclusively.
+Should you book a tour with Papua Expeditions (EKONEXION), then the terms and conditions set forth above constitute the entire legally binding agreement and understanding between us.
+This contract is deemed to have been drawn up at our Sorong office, and is governed by and interpreted in accordance with the laws of the Republic of Indonesia, the Papua Special Autonomous Region, the province of Southwest Papua, and the town of Sorong.
+In the extremely unlikely and on our tours unprecedented event that any arising dispute, controversy or claim cannot be resolved on a friendly footing, the competent courts of justice shall be the Sorong State Court and, in case of higher appeal, the Manokwari Supreme Court exclusively.